gatopeich/gatotray/README.md

 ## Features ##

-* Goals: usability, lightness, looks, compatibility.
+* Goals: low resource usage, high usability, graphic appeal, broad compatibility.

-* Designed to run continuously and give a good idea of the CPU's status in a glimpse.
+* Designed to run continuously in small screen space to provide good idea of the ñ CPU's status in a glimpse.

 * Can run as a `xscreensaver` plugin, so you can see your CPUs at work from a prudential distance.